zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 | `1`         | Int        | Number of nodes in the response (maximum 4) |
 | `[39, 204]` | Node Infos | Nodes in Packed Node Format                 |

-The "announcement would be accepted" boolean should be set to true iff a Store Announcement request received now for this data public key would result in the announcement being stored, whatever the size of the announcement (up to the maximum of 512 bytes).
+The "announcement would be accepted" boolean should be set to true if and only if a Store Announcement request received now for this data public key would result in the announcement being stored, whatever the size of the announcement (up to the maximum of 512 bytes).
 This does not consitute a promise to accept a subsequent Store Announcement request.

 The Ping ID is generated as in the onion: it is the SHA256 hash of some per-node secret bytes, the current time rounded to 20s, the searched key in